carmenere/easy-sql/transactions/isolation.md

 |**Read committed**|**Not possible**|Possible|Possible| Possible            |
 |**Repeatable read**|**Not possible**|**Not possible**|Possible, but **not in PG**| Possible            |
 |**Serializable**|**Not possible**|**Not possible**|**Not possible**| **Not possible**    |

-Lost Update is allowed by Read Committed, but proscribed by Snapshot Isolation

 <br>